cloudposse/docs/content/terraform-modules/developing-terraform-modules-locally.md

 Edit the `terraform.envrc` file so that the `TF_CLI_INIT_FROM_MODULE` points to your Terraform root module.
 Be sure to pin it to a specific version.

-If needed (and it usually is), add a `terraform.tfvars` file, in which you set the vaules of all the inputs to your Terraform root module that need to be set (i.e. that do not have acceptable defaults).
+If needed (and it usually is), add a `terraform.tfvars` file, in which you set the values of all the inputs to your Terraform root module that need to be set (i.e. that do not have acceptable defaults).